khanonjs/khanon.js-website/public/docs/3-using-scene-interface.md

 Use the accessor [`loaded`](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#loaded) to know if the scene has been loaded or not.

-# Start and stop the scene
+# Starting and stopping the scene

 After the scene has been loaded, it can start.
 Starting the scene means adding it to the [Babylon runRenderLoop](https://doc.babylonjs.com/typedoc/classes/BABYLON.Engine#runRenderLoop) method.
 From this point the scene starts being rendered on the canvas, the scene logic begins and elements can start being spawned.